kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 ### §91.193   Certificate of authorization for certain Category II operations.

-The Administrator may issue a certificate of authorization authorizing deviations from the requirements of §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.189   Category II and III operations: General operating rules.|§91.189]], 91.191, and 91.205(f) for the operation of small aircraft identified as Category A aircraft in [[Volume 2/F Air traffic and general operating rules/0097 Standard instrument procedures.md#§97.3   Symbols and terms used in procedures.|§97.3]] of this chapter in Category II operations if the Administrator finds that the proposed operation can be safely conducted under the terms of the certificate.
+The Administrator may issue a certificate of authorization authorizing deviations from the requirements of [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.189   Category II and III operations: General operating rules.|§§91.189]], 91.191, and 91.205(f) for the operation of small aircraft identified as Category A aircraft in [[Volume 2/F Air traffic and general operating rules/0097 Standard instrument procedures.md#§97.3   Symbols and terms used in procedures.|§97.3]] of this chapter in Category II operations if the Administrator finds that the proposed operation can be safely conducted under the terms of the certificate.
 Such authorization does not permit operation of the aircraft carrying persons or property for compensation or hire.

 ### §§91.195-91.199   \[Reserved\]